Fortress-Blast/Fortress-Blast/README.md

 -----------------

 - Mega Mann stuck check does not always fire, failsafe checks needed.
-- Powerups can randomly spawn duplicates on resource-intensive community servers, a failsafe is needed.
+- Duplicate powerups can spawn across rounds, failsafe needed when spawning powerups.
 - Super Speed should be denied when holding PASS Time jack, as it does not work.